Torch Electronics

-Torch Electronics is a controversial company based in the United States, primarily engaged in the production and distribution of electronic gaming machines.
-Torch Electronics has been the subject of various lawsuits and regulatory actions, mainly centered around the legality of its gaming devices.
+Torch Electronics is an electronic gaming machine company based in Missouri.
+The company has been the subject of various lawsuits and regulatory actions, mainly centered around the legality of its gaming devices.

 History

-Torch Electronics was founded in Missouri by Steven Miltenberger, the company's primary business revolves around producing "no chance" gaming machines, which bear a striking resemblance to slot machines.
+Torch Electronics was founded in Missouri by Steven Miltenberger.
+The company's primary business revolves around producing "no chance" gaming machines, which bear a striking resemblance to slot machines.
 These machines are typically installed in gas stations, convenience stores, and other small venues.
 Unlike traditional slot machines found in casinos, Torch Electronics markets its devices as skill-based games that do not rely solely on chance, attempting to circumvent the stricter gambling regulations that govern chance-based gaming.

-Legal Controversies
+Legal battles

 In 2022, Missouri lawmakers renewed their push for stricter regulations to curb the spread of Torch's machines, threatening the loss of liquor licenses for stores hosting Torch's machines.
 Local casino operators have also expressed concern over Torch's operations, claiming that the company is benefiting from unregulated gambling without paying the taxes and fees typically required of legitimate gaming operators.

 Public Perception

 Torch Electronics has drawn criticism from consumer protection advocates, local officials, and gambling industry experts.
 Opponents argue that the company's machines target vulnerable populations, including individuals with gambling addictions, while operating in an unregulated environment that lacks the safeguards present in licensed casinos.
 They also argue that the machines siphon revenue away from state-sponsored lotteries and licensed gaming operations, which are typically subject to stricter oversight and taxation.

 Supporters of Torch Electronics, on the other hand, claim that the machines offer a form of entertainment and economic opportunity for small businesses with wide adoption seen across Missouri particularly in convenience stores and gas stations.
-The company itself maintains that it operates within the bounds of state law with its attorney Chuck Hatfield stating that Torch supported ordinances targeting illegal gambling parlors and it's machines are legitimate businesses.
+The company itself maintains that it operates within the bounds of state law with its attorney Chuck Hatfield stating that Torch supported ordinances targeting illegal gambling parlors and that its machines are legitimate businesses.